rabbitmq/rabbitmq-website/site/tutorial-four-python.md

   </div>
 </div>

-In this setup, we can see a `direct` exchange `X` wit two queues bound to it.
-The first queue is bound with binding key `red`, and a second one has two bindings one with binding key `black` and the other one with `green`.
+In this setup, we can see a `direct` exchange `X` with two queues bound to it.
+The first queue is bound with binding key `red`, and the second one has two bindings, one with binding key `black` and the other one with `green`.

 In such a setup a message published to the exchange with a routing key `red` will be routed to queue `Q1`.
-Messages with routing keys `black` or `green` will go to `Q2`.
+Messages with a routing key of `black` or `green` will go to `Q2`.
 All other messages will be discarded.